ramorel/grad-school/R/trial_research_sample.md

 ## Brokerage and model specification

 My study explores inter- and intra-organization brokering.
-Put simply, brokering occurs when a individual has social connections to two other people who are not connected themselves.
+Put simply, brokering occurs when an individual has social connections to two other people who are not connected themselves.
 A whole line of research has theorized and docuements the benefits of occupying brokerage positions.
 For my study, I was interested in how influential individuals shared and